esper-io/console_docs/docs/getting-started/README.md

 ![Strat a free trial for Esper](./images/FreeTrial_Signup.png)

 Once you click Start My Free Trial, you'll automatically log in to your new environment’s Console.
-You’ll also get an email with your temporary login credentials, along with the URL of your console.
+You’ll also get an email with your temporary login credentials, along with the URL of your Console.
 (It will be something like foooo.esper.cloud, where “foooo” is the randomly generated five-letter name of your environment).

 Note: Please change your password when you are redirected to your endpoint!